AMHembrough/Final-Projcet/README.md

 ![Extrapolation](https://github.com/AMHembrough/Final-Projcet/blob/main/Resources/Extrapolation.PNG)

-### Description of preliminary feature engineering and preliminary feature selection, including their decision-making process
+### Description of preliminary feature engineering and preliminary feature selection, including our decision-making process

 The ARIMA model uses the dependency between an observation and the residual error from the moving average.
 The variable we used was crude oil pricing.

 ### Description of how data was split into training and testing sets